Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 The other potential disadvantage of an air source heat pump is that it’s completely dependent on heat energy from the outside air during the winter.
 While that normally works fine (even very cold climates), air source heat pumps can struggle in extremely cold climates.

-That means if you live somewhere where temperatures routinely dip (and stay) below -13 degrees Fahrenheit, you may need to install some form of supplemental heating for very cold days.
+That means if you live somewhere where temperatures routinely dip (and stay) below -13 degrees Fahrenheit—or -22 degrees, if you have this fancy, new air source heat pump technology)—you may need to install some form of supplemental heating for very cold days.

 (Curious if this applies to you?
 Read more here: What temperature does a heat pump stop working?)